Section Navigation

 How will I be assessed?

-Each unit makes up 50% of the GCSE and will be assessed through a 90‑minute written exam at the end of year 11.
+Each unit makes up 50% of the GCSE and will be assessed through a 90 minute written exam at the end of year 11.

 What jobs or further courses of study might this lead to?

-Many students who take GCSE Psychology go on to study it for A Level.
-It is also useful in developing your scientific research skills which can be helpful for science or maths courses.
-In addition, psychology will develop your analytical and evaluative skills which will benefit you in a number of other subjects.
-Psychology is relevant to a number of careers such as medicine, police, social work, teaching and law.
+Many pupils who take GCSE psychology go on to study it for A Level.
+Since it helps to develop your scientific research skills, it can also be useful for science or maths courses.
+The analytical and evaluative skills acquired can be beneficial in a range of other subjects.

 Are there any entry requirements for this course?